-You have booked your cruise and now the cruise liner is sending you email reminders about booking your shore excursions with them.
-You take a look at the prices, count the number of people in your party, and almost faint.
-Your fantastic cruise deal that you couldn’t walk away from is starting to look a lot less amazing.
+You have booked your cruise, and now the cruise liner is sending you email reminders about booking your shore excursions with them.
+You look at the prices, count the number of people at your party, and almost faint.
+The fantastic cruise deal you couldn’t walk away from is starting to look less amazing.
 You don’t want to stay on board at these incredible ports.
 You are dying to explore and learn about the places where you are going.
 That’s one of the reasons why you decided to take this cruise.

 Stay On Board

 Some people love to remain on board when they reach a port.
 They do so for two main reasons.

 First, they like the relative peace and quiet of the cruise ship once most passengers leave.
 They also like to use all of the on-board amenities without the craziness of a fully packed cruise.

 Second, they don’t feel like the hassle of getting on and off the cruise ship.
 Cruise ships are enormous with a lot of people on them.
 Depending on the port and the passport or visa requirements of the country that you are visiting, there might be a lot of lining up and waiting to get on or off the boat.